 Part of the Leeds Country Way and the Meanwood Valley Trail, Golden Acre Park is located just near Adel and Bramhope in North Leeds.
 It’s well-known for its picturesque landscaped gardens and lake, but whether you just visit the park or pass through on a longer hike, there’s plenty to see and do for a few hours.
 With loads of parkland and woodland, along with a cafe and tearooms, it’s one of our favourite picnic spots in Leeds.

-Located just outside Ripon in North Yorkshire, Studley Royal is a World Heritage Site with a history dating back almost 900 years.
+Located just outside Ripon in North Yorkshire, Fountains Abbey & Studley Royal is a World Heritage Site with a history dating back almost 900 years.
 It consists of an ancient Cistercian Abbey, a water garden and a deer park full of over 500 deer.
-We recommend visiting the deer park alone where a parking charge applied, but there’s plenty to explore from woodland and architectural follies, to a lake full of ducks and geese.
+We recommend visiting the deer park alone where a parking charge is applied, but there’s plenty to explore from woodland and architectural follies to a lake full of ducks and geese.

-Found in dramatic surrounding on Haworth Moor, Top Withens is a ruined farmhouse, said to have been the inspiration for Wuthering Heights.
-Part of the Penine Way, this is another great picnic spot for hikers, but it’s walkable from nearby Haworth too.
+Found in dramatic surroundings on Haworth Moor, Top Withens is a ruined farmhouse, said to have been the inspiration for Wuthering Heights.
+Part of the Pennine Way, this is another great picnic spot for hikers, but it’s walkable from nearby Haworth too.
 Best visited on a day with decent weather, why not combine a picnic here with a trip to the Bronte Museum?